 - Where do I go to get my injections?

 - Can I take my other medications while on VIVITROL?

 - Do you have any patients who are on VIVITROL?

 - Am I eligible for savings programs to help pay for VIVITROL?

 Be sure to read and understand the Medication Guide before starting treatment with VIVITROL.

-IMPORTANT THINGS TO TELL YOUR DOCTOR BEFORE GETTING VIVITROL.
+IMPORTANT THINGS TO TELL YOUR HEALTHCARE PROVIDER BEFORE GETTING VIVITROL.